michaelbragagnolo/MasterThesis/README.md

 Avalanche library for CL                                    | https://arxiv.org/abs/2104.00405
-Online CL in Image Classification                           | https://arxiv.org/abs/2101.10423 Performance of CL for embedded sensing applications         | https://arxiv.org/abs/2110.13290 Continual Learning at the edge: Real-time training on Smartphone devices | https://arxiv.org/abs/2105.13127
+Online CL in Image Classification                           | https://arxiv.org/abs/2101.10423 Performance of CL for embedded sensing applications         | https://arxiv.org/abs/2110.13290 CL at the edge: Real-time training on Smartphone devices    | https://arxiv.org/abs/2105.13127

 In consequence of the *catastrophic forgetting* problem, enabling deep learning models to train continuously is extremely difficult in practice.
 Many approaches have been proposed but most of the existing CL techniques do not take into account the resource requirements, so it's unsure if they'd work in severly resource constrained devices, such as embedded systems.